 Mohamed Saleh

-Professor Saleh is an Associate Professor of Economic History at the London School of Economics and Political Science (LSE).
-He is also Research Affiliate in Economic History at the Centre for Economic Policy Research (CEPR), Long-Term Visitor at the Institute for Advanced Study in Toulouse (IAST), Faculty Fellow at Association for Analytic Learning about Islam and Muslim Societies (AALIMS), and Research Fellow at the Economic Research Forum (ERF).
-Prior to joining the LSE in September 2022, Professor Saleh was at the Toulouse School of Economics and the Institute for Advanced Study in Toulouse, University of Toulouse Capitole, France, first as a Tenure-Track Assistant Professor of Economics from September 2012 to December 2018, and then as a Professor of Economics from January 2019 to August 2022 (currently, on leave).
-Professor Saleh obtained his PhD in Economics in May 2012, and MA in Economics in 2006, both from the University of Southern California (USC), and his BSc in Economics from Cairo University, Egypt, in June 2003.
+Mohamed Saleh is a Professor of Economic History at London School of Economics and Political Science (LSE).
+He is also Research Affiliate in Economic History at Centre for Economic Policy Research (CEPR), Long-Term Visitor at Institute for Advanced Study in Toulouse (IAST), Faculty Fellow at Association for Analytic Learning about Islam and Muslim Societies (AALIMS), and Research Fellow at Economic Research Forum (ERF).
+Prior to joining LSE in 2022, Professor Saleh was at Toulouse School of Economics (TSE), France, first as an Assistant Professor of Economics from 2012 to 2018, then as a Professor of Economics from 2019 to 2022.
+Professor Saleh obtained his PhD in Economics from University of Southern California in 2012.
 Professor Saleh's primary fields of interest lie at the intersection of Economic History, Political Economy, and Development Economics.
-His research is focused on the Economic History of the Middle East and North Africa, where he employs modern microeconometric methods, historical evidence, and novel primary (archival) and secondary (published) microdata sources to address long-standing questions in the field.
 He has been interested in two main themes of research.
-The first theme is the Economic History of Identity, and in particular how fiscal policy impacted the formation of religious groups, their socioeconomic outcomes, and their narratives in the Middle East and North Africa, via tax-induced conversions.
-The second theme is Historical Political Economy, and in particular, the coercion of labor, land inequality, and the historical roots of political authoritarianism in the region.
-Professor Saleh's research has been published in leading Economics and Economic History journals, such as Econometrica, Journal of Economic History, Explorations in Economic History, Economic History Review, and Journal of Development Economics.
-He was awarded the Economic History Association’s Arthur H. Cole Prize for the best Journal of Economic History article of the year in 2017–2018.
+The first theme is the Economic History of Identity, and in particular how fiscal policy impacts the formation of ethno-religious groups, their socioeconomic outcomes, and their narratives in the Middle East and North Africa, via tax-induced conversions.
+The second theme is Historical Political Economy, and in particular, coercion of labor, land inequality, and historical roots of political authoritarianism in the region.
+Professor Saleh's research has been published in leading Economics, Political Science, and Economic History journals, such as Econometrica, American Political Science Review, Journal of Economic History, Journal of Development Economics, Explorations in Economic History, and Economic History Review.
+He was awarded the Economic History Association’s Arthur H. Cole Prize for the best article in Journal of Economic History in 2017-2018, Best Paper Awards from the American Political Science Association in 2021 and 2022, and British Academy Mid-Career Fellowship in 2024-2025.

 Areas of Interest: